Predictive analytics has become a popular concept, with interest steadily rising over the past five years according to Google Trends.

 Another key component is to regularly retrain the learning module.
 Trends and patterns will inevitably fluctuate based on the time of year, what activities your business has underway, and other factors.
 Set a timeline—maybe once a month or once a quarter—to regularly retrain your predictive analytics learning module to update the information.

 Schedule your modules.
 Predictive analytics modules can work as often as you need.
 For example, if you get new customer data every Tuesday, you can automatically set the system to upload that data when it comes in.

 Use the insights and predictions to act on these decisions.
 Predictive analytics is only useful if you use it.
 You’ll need leadership champions to enable activities to make change a reality.
 These predictive insights can be embedded into your Line of Business applications for everyone in your organization to use.

-Predictive analytics can lead to priceless business outcomes—including catching customers before they churn, optimizing business budget, and meeting customer demand.
+Predictive analytics has its challenges but can lead to priceless business outcomes—including catching customers before they churn, optimizing business budget, and meeting customer demand.
 It’s not magic, but it could be your company’s crystal ball.